-- Walt, Henry, Michael Marshall and Chris Musello.
-2005.
-A Cultural Resource Survey for the Bosque Wildfire Project - Pueblo of Sandia, Bernalillo and Sandoval Counties, New Mexico.
-Cibola Research Consultants Report No. 378 (NMCRIS No. 91077).
-Cibola Research Consultants, Corrales, New Mexico.
-Prepared for the U.S. Army Corps of Engineers, Albuquerque District, Albuquerque. - Ware, G. H. and W. T. Penfound.
+- Westerling, A.L., 2016.
+Increasing western US forest wildfire activity: sensitivity to changes in the timing of spring.
+Philosophical Transactions of the Royal Society B: Biological Sciences, 371(1696), p.20150178. - Ware, G. H. and W. T. Penfound.
 1949.
 The vegetation of the lower levels of the floodplain of the South Canadian River in central Oklahoma.
 Ecology 30: 478-484. - Water Resources Council.
 1983.
 Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies. - Weaver, J. E. 1960.
 Flood plain vegetation of the central Missouri valley and contacts of woodland with prairie.
-Ecological Monographs 30: 37-64. - Welsh, Michael.
-1985.
-A Mission in the Desert: Albuquerque District, 1935-1985.
-Prepared for the U.S. Army Corps of Engineers, Albuquerque District, Albuquerque. - Wheeler, R. H. and R. O. Kapp.
+Ecological Monographs 30: 37-64. - Wheeler, R. H. and R. O. Kapp.
 1978.
 Vegetational patterns on the Tittabawassee flood plain at the Goetz Grove Nature Center, Saginaw, Michigan.
 Michigan Botanist 17: 91-99.